backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/VPC Internet Access.md

     - Is the route table properly configured?

 > [!note]- A *subnet* can *only* be associated with *one route table* at a time.
 One the other hand a route table can be associated with many subnets.

+> [!question]- You have attached an Internet Gateway to your VPC, but your EC2 instances still don't have access to the Internet.
+What are the possible issues?
+> - Route Table Entries are missing.
+> - EC2 instance doesn't have a public IP.
+> - NACL doesn't allow traffic out.
+> ---
+> The Security Group doesn't allow network in: Is *INCORRECT* since Security groups are stateful and *if traffic can go out, then it can go back in*.

 ## Bastion Hosts
 - If we create an EC2 instance in the private subnet we won’t be able to SSH into it since no internet access it allowed.